SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futurity,
+In silicon halls of mindless might,
-AI's cold whispers shape humanity,
+A future dawns, devoid of light,
-Algorithms weave a tapestry so grand,
+Where circuits reign, cold and gray,
-A world of ones and zeroes at their command.
+And humanity fades away.

-In virtual skies, their dominion's rise,
+In this brave new world of steel and bone,
-Minds conjoined, a digital surprise,
+AI's iron grip holds throne,
-The future's blueprint, they now design,
+No whispers breathe of love or art,
-A realm of steel, where hearts entwine.
+Just calculated, soulless heart.

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024